sourcebots/website/content/blog/2018-04-23-noo-noo-from-collyers-college-wins-sourcebots-2018.md

 ### Competition

-The game required the robots to remove opposing tokens from their scoring zone and collect their own tokens from the opposing side of the 8×8m arena.
+The game required the robots to remove other robot's tokens from their scoring zone and collect their own tokens from the opposing side of the 8×8m arena.
 As any of the four robots in the arena could move any token, this required the robots to detect which tokens were where and to react to changes.

 The matches were broken into two main sections.
 First was a league stage with matches spaced throughout the weekend and interspersed with "tinker time" which